Stand with Ukraine flag

 • Checking device activity - enables monitoring the activity of each connected device:

-• QoS - quality of Service in MQTT messaging (0 - at most once, 1 - at least once);
+• QoS - quality of Service in MQTT messaging (0 - at most once, 1 - at least once).

-Connector Configuration
+Connectors Configuration

-The dashboard consists of two main sections:
+The page consists of two main sections:

 • Connectors list - basic information and control elements of all created connectors are displayed here:

-• Enabled - enable or disable the connector;
+• Enabled - enable or disable the connector.

-• Name of connector;
+• Name of connector.

-• Type of connector;
+• Type of connector.

-• Configuration status - displays whether the remote configuration is synchronized with the local configuration;
+• Configuration status - displays whether the remote configuration is synchronized with the local configuration.

 • Status of the connector - if it is “green” - there are no errors, and the connector is working correctly.
-If it is “red” - the connector is not working correctly;
+If it is “red” - the connector is not working correctly.

 • Actions: